purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/chassis-controller-builder.rst

 If you want to command your robot in real-life units (inches, degrees, etc.) then you need to pass in your robot's dimensions.
 Alternatively, if you want to fine-tune the scales, you could calculate them by hand and pass them in directly.
+See the `ChassisScales
+<../../api/chassis/controller/chassis-scales.html>`_ docs for the math to do this.

 .. tabs ::
    .. tab :: Dimensions